-This page provides an overview for role-based access control (RBAC) system provided by Kubernetes, and how you can use Kubernetes RBAC in Google Kubernetes Engine (GKE).
+This page provides an overview for the role-based access control (RBAC) system provided by Kubernetes, and how you can use Kubernetes RBAC in Google Kubernetes Engine (GKE).

 Before you begin

 Before you start, make sure you have performed the following tasks:

 - Ensure that you have enabled the Google Kubernetes Engine API.
 Enable Google Kubernetes Engine API